 What is tax mapping?
 Or what exactly is the meaning of this tax mapping?
 Well, it is a surprise visit of the BIR staff to the establishment.
-The objective of this tax mapping in the Philippines is to inspect compliance of business registration and other rules and regulations of the Bureau of Internal Revenue.
-It is also commonly known as BIR tax compliance or “Oplan Kandado”.
+This tax mapping in the Philippines aims to inspect compliance with business registration and other rules and regulations of the Bureau of Internal Revenue.
+Therefore, it is also commonly known as BIR tax compliance or “Oplan Kandado.”

-This tax mapping BIR will help them to monitor and to identify those owners who are evading from paying taxes.
-Do you know what will happen if you will be caught that your business is not legally complying the requirements?
-Let’s know the tax mapping system.
+This tax mapping BIR will help them monitor and identify those who are evading from paying taxes.
+Do you know what will happen if you are caught that your business is not legally complying with the requirements?
+Let’s see the tax mapping system.

 Tax Mapping System Philippines

 Any BIR representative does this tax mapping at random dates and places.
-Non-compliance with the BIR regulations is subject to the penalty from one thousand pesos (1, 000) up to fifty thousand pesos (50, 000) depending on the nature of violations.
+Non-compliance with the BIR regulations is subject to a penalty from one thousand pesos (1 000) up to fifty thousand pesos (50 000) depending on the nature of violations.